GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 **Note:** For this project, the Genesys Cloud OAuth client requires the Master Admin role.
 :::

-### Optionally update the AWS lambda
+### Optionally update the AWS Lambda

-If you want changes to the AWS lambda, the source code can be found in the `lambda-orderstatus` directory.
-To build this lambda, you need the Golang SDK.
+If you want changes to the AWS Lambda, the source code can be found in the `lambda-orderstatus` directory.
+To build this Lambda, you need the Golang SDK.
 The latest Golang version of Golang can be found [The Go programming language](https://go.dev/ "Goes to the Go programming language page").

-To rebuild the lambda from the source code:
+To rebuild the Lambda from the source code:

 1. Install the Golang SDK on your local machine.
 2. Change to the `blueprint/lambda-orderstatus directory.
 3. Issue this build command: `GOOS=linux go build -o bin/main ./...`

 This builds a Linux executable called `main` in the `bin` directory.
-The CX as Code scripts compress this executable and deploy the zip as part of the AWS lambda deploy via Terraform.
+The CX as Code scripts compress this executable and deploy the zip as part of the AWS Lambda deploy via Terraform.

 :::primary
 **Note**: The executable runs only on Linux.
 Golang allows you build Linux executables on Windows and OS/X, but you will not be able to run them locally.**